 Member since 2013

-Jennifer Nassour is an attorney and political fundraiser who chaired the Massachusetts Republican Party from 2009 to 2011.
+Jennifer Nassour is of counsel at the law firm Rubin and Rudman and a political fundraiser who chaired the Massachusetts Republican Party from 2009 to 2011.
 She founded Conservative Women for a Better Future, a non-profit organization dedicated to recruiting, supporting, and electing female candidates to public office.
-She was elected to the board of governors of the Union Club and is a member of MassINC’s board of directors.
+She was elected to the board of governors of the Union Club, and is a member of MassINC’s board of directors and the Mass General Hospital for Children Advisory Board.
 Nassour is involved in fundraising for the Massachusetts General Hospital for Children and the Park Street School and has volunteered for the Hill House and the Junior League of Boston.
 She is a political analyst for numerous local television stations and radio shows.
 In 2012 she received the Abigail Adams Award from the Massachusetts Women’s Political Caucus.
 Nassour holds a JD from St. John’s University School of Law.
 She holds a master’s degree in Political Science from C.W.
 Post University and a bachelor’s degree from the State University of New York at Stony Brook.

 Member since 2016

 The Honorable Amy L. Nechtem is chief justice of the Massachusetts Juvenile Court.
-She served as an associate justice in Essex County for 13 years prior to her appointment as chief justice in July 2014.
-Nechtem previously served as a Suffolk County assistant district attorney for many years, prosecuting child abuse and major felony cases.
-She received the 2011 Massachusetts Judges Conference Judicial Excellence Award for the Juvenile Court Department and participates in outreach programs designed to encourage and support positive youth development.
-Nechtem is the past president of the National Association of Women Judges (NAWJ), the country’s leading voice for women jurists committed to diversity and equality in the system of justice.
-She was awarded the Justice Joan Dempsey Klein Award, which is given to honor a judge who brings distinction to his or her office and exemplifies the goals of NAWJ.
-She continues to serve on national committees addressing issues of human trafficking, women’s rights in prison, juvenile justice focusing on equality for girls in detention, strategic planning for NAWJ and immigration challenges affecting youth in the child welfare and juvenile justice systems.
-Nechtem earned a Suffolk University Law School JD in 1985 and holds a BS from Simmons College, from which she received the Outstanding Community Service Award for her lifelong public service and commitment to women, children and her devotion to issues affecting the fair and equal access to justice in our courts.
+She served as an associate justice for 13 years prior to her appointment as chief justice in July 2014.
+Justice Nechtem previously served as an assistant district attorney for many years, prosecuting child abuse and major felony cases.
+She received the Massachusetts Judges Conference Judicial Excellence Award for the Juvenile Court Department and leads outreach programs designed to encourage and support positive youth development.
+Justice Nechtem is the past president of the National Association of Women Judges (NAWJ), a 1,200 member organization and the country’s leading voice for women jurists committed to diversity and equality in the justice system.
+She was awarded the Justice Joan Dempsey Klein Award, which is given to honor a judge who brings distinction to his or her office and exemplifies the mission of NAWJ.
+She continues to serve on national committees addressing issues of human trafficking, women’s rights in prison, juvenile justice and child welfare, the administration of NAWJ, and immigration challenges affecting youth in the system.
+She speaks nationally on juvenile justice and child welfare related topics.
+Justice Nechtem earned a JD with honors from Suffolk University Law School and holds a BS from Simmons College, from which she received the Outstanding Community Service Award for her lifelong public service and commitment to women, children, and her devotion to issues affecting the fair and equal access to justice in our courts.
+She received the Massachusetts Lawyers Weekly, Top Women in the Law award.
+Chief Justice Nechtem also is a member of the Boston Ballet Board of Overseers.

 Carol Sawyer Parks